Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-An example function creating an encoded and signed JWT assertion token from client certificate -
+For example, the following function creates an encoded and signed JWT assertion token from the client certificate:

 ```ts
 import * as tls from "tls";